quietui/quiet/docs/docs/components/icon.md

 });
 ```

+It's fine to add icons to the page before registering an icon library.
+They just won't be fetched or rendered until registration.

 You can also unregister icon libraries using the `unregisterIconLibrary()` function.
 However, this will cause existing icons that reference the library to disappear.
 Unregistering can be useful when you no longer need to display icons from a specific library.

 ```js